tpaau-17DB/libprettylogger/README.md

 <a name="log-outputs_file-stream"></a>
 ### `FileStream`
-File stream is used for storing logs in a log file.
-For performance reasons, `FileStream` utilizes an internal log buffer for storing already formatted log messages until they are written to the log file.
+File stream is used for storing logs in a log file. `FileStream` utilizes an internal log buffer for storing already formatted log messages until they are written to the log file.

 Using `FileStream`:
 ```rust